aresssera/timeSeriesFeatures/README.md

 ### Output

-The outputs are stored in the correspongind folder `outputs`.
+The outputs are stored in the correspongind folder `/outputs`.

 ## Feature Impact